ahardmann/grails-angular-example/README.md

-# grails-angular-example is a simple rest crud with grails, angularJs, html5 and postgresql.
+# grails-angular-example is a simple rest crud with grails 2.5.0, angularJs, html5 and postgresql.

 <html>
   <h4>